 Through outstanding performances, concerts, residencies, presentations, workshops, talks, and exhibitions, Indigenous Arts contributes to strong and vibrant Indigenous arts communities in Canada and around the globe.

-We are pleased to offer 100% scholarships to support Indigenous artists to attend our programming.
+We are pleased to offer scholarships of up to 100% to support Indigenous artists to attend our programming.

 If you wish to stay informed about our upcoming programs and Banff Centre news, please subscribe to our newsletter.